StudentRND/CodeDay-DayOf-Manual/checkin.md

 # Check-In

 If you're assigned to check-in, you can open [clear.codeday.org/dayof](https://clear.codeday.org/dayof) to process checkins.
-You can also download the [Android Checkin app](https://play.google.com/store/apps/details?id=org.srnd.codeday.clear.checkin&hl=en).

 ## Procedure

 {% youtube %}https://www.youtube.com/watch?v=z5IS1hs6Myo{% endyoutube %}

-Ideally, most attendees will have a paper or e-ticket. \(The Android app is only a barcode scanner, and can ONLY process e-tickets.\)

 If you have a barcode scanner, just make sure the search box is focused, and scan the barcode.